 In a world where most people play the short game, playing the long game offers a huge advantage.

-It’s easy to overestimate the importance of luck on success and underestimate the importance of investing in success every single day.
-Too often, we convince ourselves that success was just luck.
+It’s easy to overestimate the importance of luck in success and underestimate the importance of investing in success every single day.
+Too often, we convince ourselves that success is just luck.